 4. Ear Drops

-There are products on the market that are eardrops that can be used to treat earache and ear infections.
+There are grapefruit seed extract products on the market in the form of eardrops that can be used to treat earache and ear infections.
 An ear infection is serious, so be sure to consult with your doctor to make sure you don’t need an antibiotic.

 5. Candida, Traveler’s Diarrhea, and Other Digestive Disturbances

 Also, grapefruit seed extract use can kill the bacterium H. pylori, which is one of the primary causes of ulcers and stomach inflammation.

 Grapefruit seed extract is sometimes used to treat fungal pathogens such as Candida albicans, which live in the gastrointestinal tract.